“Big T” vs. “Little t” Trauma: The Spectrum of Experiences

 Have you experienced Big T or Little t Trauma?
 I’d love to support your recovery.

-THERAPY FOR YOUNG ADULT GIRLS • PSYCHEDELIC INTEGRATION THERAPY
+TRAUMA THERAPY • THERAPY FOR WOMEN IN THEIR 20s • PSYCHEDELIC INTEGRATION THERAPY